Henry Miller: California, 1942–1980

 In other works written during his time in California, Miller was widely critical of consumerism in America, as reflected in Sunday After the War (1944) and The Air-Conditioned Nightmare (1945).
-His Big Sur and the Oranges of Hieronymus Bosch, published in 1957, is a collection of stories about his life and friends in Big Sur.
+Big Sur and the Oranges of Hieronymus Bosch, published in 1957, is a collection of stories about his life and friends in Big Sur.

 In 1944, Miller met and married his third wife, Janina Martha Lepska, a philosophy student who was 30 years his junior.
 They had two children: a son, Tony, and a daughter, Valentine.
 They divorced in 1952.
-The following year, he married artist Eve McClure, who was 37 years his junior.
+The next year, he married artist Eve McClure, who was 37 years his junior.
 They divorced in 1960, and she died in 1966, likely as a result of alcoholism.
-In 1961, Miller arranged a reunion in New York with his ex-wife and main subject of The Rosy Crucifixion trilogy, June.
+In 1961, Miller arranged a reunion in New York with his ex-wife June, the main subject of The Rosy Crucifixion trilogy.
 They had not seen each other in nearly three decades.
-In a letter to Eve, he described his shock at June's "terrible" appearance, as she had by then degenerated both physically and mentally.
+In a letter to Eve, he described his shock at June's "terrible" appearance, as she had degenerated both physically and mentally.

-In 1948, Miller wrote a novella which he called his "most singular story," a work of fiction entitled "The Smile at the Foot of the Ladder".
+In 1948, Miller wrote a novella he called his "most singular story", The Smile at the Foot of the Ladder.